sii-research/VCCL/README.md

   Note: The SM-Free mode currently does not support fault tolerance or telemetry; this is planned as future work.

 - **High Availability**
   Provides a **lightweight local recovery fault-tolerance mechanism** that effectively handles **NIC failures and switch faults** without significantly increasing system overhead.
+Concretly, when link fail occurs, VCCL can migrades the traffic within one iteration by **creating a backup QP**.
+Simultaneously, VCCL supports **seamless traffic recovery to the primary QP** once link integrity is re-established.
 In practice, this reduces overall training interruption rates by **over 50%** ([More about fault tolerance](https://vccl-doc.readthedocs.io/en/latest/features/fault-tolerance/)).

 - **High Visibility**
   Offers **microsecond-level sliding-window flow telemetry**, enabling efficient bottleneck localization and **congestion detection** for performance tuning([More about flow telemetry](https://vccl-doc.readthedocs.io/en/latest/features/flow-telemetry/)).